 Big Dig 2017 – Secrets of Studfold

-Studfold Farm is situated in a beautiful landscape with a rich and enigmatic history of human activity which reflects historical developments in Niddderdale and beyond.
-It is the site of a recently discovered Romano – British settlement and a string of ancient field systems as well as a former Byland Abbey Grange and an array of industrial activity including mine shafts, quarries and lime kilns.
+Studfold Farm is situated in a beautiful landscape with a rich and enigmatic history of human activity which reflects historical developments in Nidderdale and beyond.
+It is the site of a recently discovered Romano – British settlement and a string of ancient field systems as well as a former Byland Abbey Grange and an array of industrial activity including mine shafts, quarries and lime kilns

 The excavation looked to investigate a possible Iron Age settlement.
-Ultimately the results were inconclusive, although the small number of finds which were uncovered may lead to a surprising and important new discovery on the site.
+Ultimately the results were inconclusive, although the small number of finds has helped to expand the history of how this land was used over the centuries.

 We would like to say huge thank you to Anne and Ian for their generosity in allowing us carry out the excavation on their land.